 Reading and Bibliography:

-No hard prereqs, but the student is expected to know the main principles of signals & systems and basics of computer networking, i.e. knowledge on the OSI reference model and the basics of signal theory are assumed.
+No hard prereqs, but the student is expected to know the main principles of signals & systems and basics of computer networkingm i.e. knowledge on the OSI reference model and the basics of signal theory are assumed.
 Having a knowledge of Mobile Radio Networks I is very useful, but it is not absolutely necessary for all students.

 Exam: Written final exam.